-Anaesthetics are used during tests and surgical operations to numb sensation in certain areas of the body or induce sleep.
+Anaesthetics are used during tests and surgical operations.

 How anaesthetics work

-Anaesthetics work by stopping the nerve signals that keep you awake and aware from reaching your brain.
+Nerve signals usually keep you awake and aware.
+Anaesthetics work by stopping nerve signals from reaching your brain.

-After the anaesthetic has worn off, the nerve signals will be able to reach your brain, and consciousness and feeling will return.
+After the anaesthetic has worn off, the nerve signals will be able to reach your brain.
+This will cause consciousness and feeling to return.

 Types of anaesthesia

-As well as local and general anaesthetic, there are a number of other types of anaesthesia.
+As well as local and general anaesthetic, there are some other types of anaesthesia.

-Unlike general anaesthetic, these don't make you unconscious; they stop you feeling pain in a particular area of your body.
+Unlike general anaesthetic, these don't make you unconscious.
+Instead, they stop you feeling pain in a particular area of your body.
+These include:

-- epidural anaesthesia – a type of regional anaesthetic usually used to numb the lower half of the body; for example, as pain relief during labour and childbirth
+- epidural anaesthesia - usually used to numb the lower half of the body, for example during labour or childbirth

-Different types of anaesthesia can be used in combination.
+Different types of anaesthesia can be used together.
 For example, a regional anaesthetic can be used with a general anaesthetic to relieve pain after an operation.

-A sedative is also sometimes used with a regional anaesthetic to help you feel relaxed and calm during an operation, as well as pain-free.
+A sedative is sometimes used with a regional anaesthetic to help you feel relaxed, calm and pain-free.

 How anaesthetics are given

-An anaesthetic can be given in a number of ways:
+An anaesthetic can be given in a number of ways, including as:

 Anaesthetists are doctors who have received specialist training in anaesthesia.
-They'll give you your anaesthetic and be responsible for your safety and wellbeing during your procedure.
+They'll give you your anaesthetic.
+They're also responsible for your safety and wellbeing during your procedure.

-Before the procedure, your anaesthetist will discuss a number of things with you, including:
+Before the procedure, your anaesthetist will discuss some things with you, including:

 - the types of anaesthetic appropriate for the procedure you're having